TikTok Tips & Strategies

 5. Tap Copyright infringement report and then Report.

-6. You will be taken to a form where you will be asked to provide evidence of your original work and confirm your identity.
+6. Provide evidence of your original work and confirm your identity.
 Follow the prompts carefully.

-In many cases, this in-app flow will simply redirect you to the more detailed web form, so it’s often better to start there anyway.
+This in-app flow often redirects to the more detailed web form, so it’s often better to start there anyway.

 Method 2: Using TikTok’s Online Copyright Infringement Report Form

-This is the definitive, most powerful way to file your claim.
-It allows you to provide all the evidence you’ve gathered in a structured format that TikTok's team can process efficiently.
-You can find the form here: TikTok Copyright Infringement Report.
+This is the most powerful way to file your claim.
+It allows you to provide all the evidence in a structured format.
+Find the form here: TikTok Copyright Infringement Report.

-Let's break down each section of the form so you know exactly what to enter.
+Let's break down each section of the form:

 1. Contact Information

 • Full Legal Name: Enter your full name.
-This will be shared with the user you are reporting as part of the legal process.
+This will be shared with the user you are reporting.

 • Your Address: Provide your physical mailing address.

-• Email and Phone Number: Use an email address you check constantly, as this is where TikTok will send all communications about your case.
+• Email and Phone Number: Use an email address you check regularly, as this is where TikTok will send communications about your case.

 2. Copyright Owner Information

-Here you’ll clarify who owns the work.
+Clarify who owns the work.
 Most creators will select "I am the copyright owner."
-If you are a manager or lawyer filing on behalf of a client, you would select "I am authorized to act on behalf of the owner."
+If you are acting on behalf of a client, select "I am authorized to act on behalf of the owner."

 3. Your Copyrighted Work

 • Description of the work: Be specific but concise.
-For example: don't just say "My video."
-Instead write, "An original 30-second video tutorial demonstrating how to cook lasagna, which I filmed and edited."
+For example, "An original 30-second video tutorial demonstrating how to cook lasagna, which I filmed and edited."

-• Link to your original work: This is where you paste the URL you gathered earlier.
-Paste the direct link to your original TikTok, YouTube short, or Instagram Reel.
-This is the single most important piece of proof.
+• Link to your original work: Paste the direct link to your original TikTok, YouTube short, or Instagram Reel.

 4. The Allegedly Infringing Material

-• Give a clear description of how your work has been infringed upon.
-For example: "This user downloaded my entire video and re-uploaded it to their account without my permission."
-Or, "This video uses a 15-second clip of my original work from the 0:10 mark to the 0:25 mark."
+• Describe how your work has been infringed upon.
+For example, "This user downloaded my entire video and re-uploaded it without my permission."
+Or, "This video uses a 15-second clip of my original work."

-• URL(s) of the allegedly infringing work: Paste the link to the stolen TikTok video here.
-You can add multiple URLs if several videos from the same user are stealing your content.
+• URL(s) of the allegedly infringing work: Paste the link to the stolen TikTok video.
+You can add multiple URLs if several videos from the same user are infringing.

 • You have a "good faith belief" that the use is not authorized.